aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 ### Deploying Code

-Once the dependencies are installed, you'll need to bootstrap your AWS account with the resouces the CDK needs.
+1. Once the dependencies are installed, you'll need to bootstrap your AWS account with the resouces the CDK needs.

 `cdk bootstrap`

-Then you can deploy your application using the CDK.
+2. Then you can deploy your application using the CDK.

 `cdk deploy`

-There will be two pieces of infrastructure left to manually provision that can not be deployed with CloudFormation, and that's the AWS IoT Credential Provider role alias and the AWS IoT Thing Types.
+3. There will be two pieces of infrastructure left to manually provision that can not be deployed with CloudFormation, and that's the AWS IoT Credential Provider role alias and the AWS IoT Thing Types.

-The creation of the role alias can not be done via the console and must be done via a CLI command:
+    1. The creation of the role alias can not be done via the console and must be done via a CLI command:

-`aws iot create-role-alias --role-alias <tenant> --role-arn <Role arn from CDK template>`

-You'll be using a fake "tenant" as the role alias name.
+    `aws iot create-role-alias --role-alias <tenant> --role-arn <Role arn from CDK template>` You'll be using a fake "tenant" as the role alias name.
 In our case, that tenant name is "acme".
     The role arn should come from the "AWSIoTCredentialProviderRole" role that was deployed with the CloudFormation template.

-You'll also need to go into the AWS IoT Console and create a Thing Types.
-This should be named "deviceTypeA".
+    2. You'll also need to go into the AWS IoT Console and create a Thing Types.
+This should be named `deviceTypeA`.
     These Thing Types do not need any configuration other than their names.

 ### IoT Client Configuration